jonhare/COMP3204/cw/c6223_coursework3.md

 Marks will be awarded for:

 * Successful completion of the task.
-* Good use of the OpenIMAJ library.
 * Well structured and commented code.
-* Excellence of professionalism in implementation and reporting.
+* Evidence of professionalism in implementation and reporting.
 * Quality and contents of the report.
 * The quality/soundness/complexity of approach used for run 3.